Afreda323/learn-dev/README.md

 #### Git

-Git is an open source version control system that makes working with others a breeze, it is a foundational part of day to day development and is a must to know if you want to gewt into the field.
+Git is an open source version control system that makes working with others a breeze, it is a foundational part of day to day development and is a must to know if you want to get into the field.
+It is super fast and easy to use.

 GitHub is a place to host your code and share it with others.
+As well as contribute to other people's code.

 ##### Courses